 4. Conserved physical space.

 For many business owners, renting or owning a physical office can lead to exorbitant costs.
-Social intranet software allows employees to work together without having to come into the office.
-In turn, a social intranet can help save your company quite a bit of money, especially if you dont need to pay for office space any longer.
+Modern intranet software allows employees to work together without having to come into the office.
+In turn, an intranet can help save your company quite a bit of money, especially if you dont need to pay for office space any longer.

 5. Better employee relationships.